|

 Ayleth, she said.

-Until time brings us together again, Ayleth, said
+Then until time brings us together again, Ayleth,

 Eowyn followed the direction of Legolas gaze, across the